github/opensource.guide/README.md

-# Open Source Guide
+# Open Source Guides

-A community guide for open source creators. **[Check it out…](http://opensource.guide/)**
+Community guides for open source creators. **[Check it out…](http://opensource.guide/)**

 ## Goals

-The Open Source Guide is a collection of resources for individuals, communities, and companies who want to learn how to run an open source project.
+Open Source Guides are a collection of resources for individuals, communities, and companies who want to learn how to run an open source project.
 It gives readers enough information to get started, but it doesn't attempt to answer everything in detail.

-The guide follows these guiding principles:
+The guides follow these principles:

 * **Approachability:** Don't assume reader has prior knowledge
 * **Brevity:** Keep it simple, link to outside content for deeper dives
 * **Curation:** Amplify community best practices vs. any individual's point of view

-This guide was originally created and curated by GitHub, along with input from outside community reviewers, but it is not specific to GitHub products.
+The first set of guides were originally created and curated by GitHub, along with input from outside community reviewers, but they are not specific to GitHub products.
 Our goal is to aggregate community best practices, *not* what GitHub (or any other individual or entity) thinks is best.
 Therefore, we try to use examples and quotations from others to illustrate our points.
-Many sections also link to "Further Reading" at the end, to surface relevant perspectives elsewhere on the web.
+Many guides also link to "Further Reading" at the end, to surface relevant perspectives elsewhere on the web.

 A big reason we started this project is because we felt that there weren't enough resources for people creating open source projects.
-We made the guide itself open source in hopes that you'll use this space to talk about best practices, then document them when you've found consensus.
+We made the guides themselves open source in hopes that you'll use this space to talk about best practices, then document them when you've found consensus.
 We'd like this to be a safe space to talk about what's hard, what's scary, and what's simply confusing about running open source projects.

 ## Roadmap